-While in the hospital, it donned on Adam that the conventional route was not healing him, it was only buying time until the next time.
-Somewhere along the line, either during or shortly after his hospitalization, Adam realized that help may have been within his reach for that past three years.
+While in the hospital, it dawned on Adam that the conventional route was not healing him, it was only buying time until the next time.
+Somewhere along the line, either during or shortly after his hospitalization, Adam realized that help may have been within his reach for the past three years.
 He remembered that soon after he received his Crohn's diagnosis, his aunt (certain to be his favorite aunt) had given him a book.
-It was The Maker's Diet, by Jordan Rubin (we'll meet him later).
-He decided it was time to read the book and began reading.
+It was The Maker's Diet, by Jordan Rubin.
+He decided it was time to read the book and began reading (the book).
 The Maker's Diet made sense to him, so a decision was made.
 He was going to put it to the test.
 Within a matter of weeks after starting the diet, he felt great, so much so that he began weaning himself off of Pentasa-a new medication given to him upon his recent discharge from the hospital.
 For Adam, "feeling great" became a way of life.
 His symptoms of Crohn's have never returned.
-He credits it primarily to The Maker's Diet.
-In addition to his diet makeover, Adam took dietary supplements and followed a healthy, physically active lifestyle.
+He credits this primarily to The Maker's Diet.
+In addition to his diet makeover, Adam took various dietary supplements and followed a healthy, physically active lifestyle.

 During my interview with Adam, I learned several things that are clearly relevant to the story.
 I learned that Adam first started having GI symptoms at about age twelve, but nothing was persistent enough or severe enough to warrant medical attention-"they sorta just came and went."
 This was probably the beginnings of what would develop into full-blown Crohn's.
-I also learned that, at the time of diagnosis, he only weighed 108 pounds.
+I also learned that, at the time of diagnosis, he weighed only 108 pounds.
 For someone who was five foot ten, he was sooooo underweight.
 But after his Crohn's was diagnosed and treatment began, Adam gained 25 pounds within a period of six months.
-During my interview with Adam I learned one more thing worth sharing: The Makers Diet was, in his own words, "difficult to follow," and he ate a lot of chicken (that was two things).
+During my interview with Adam, I learned one more thing worth sharing: The Maker's Diet was, in his own words, "difficult to follow," and he ate a lot of chicken (that was two things).
 But he persevered.
 And the rest is history.

 Adam is so proud of his accomplishment; so glad to be Crohn's free.
-Today, Adam eats what he wants, but generally practices a "natural diet."
+Today, Adam eats what he wants, but generally practices a "natural diet.

-Adam Dunlap tells his story on his website www.adamdunlap.com.
-Click on the image below and you can listen to Adam tell the story of Adam.
+Click on the image below and you can listen to Adam tell the story of Adam